ttscoff/doing/README.md

 The config file is stored in "~/.doingrc", and is created on the first run.

+### Doing file location

 The one thing you'll probably want to adjust is the file that the notes are stored in.
 That's the `doing_file` key:

     doing_file: /Users/username/Dropbox/nvALT2.2/??
 What was I doing.md

 I keep mine in my nvALT folder for quick access and syncing between machines.
 If desired, you can give it a `.taskpaper` extension to make it more recognizable to other applications.
 (If you do that in nvALT, make sure to add `taskpaper` as a recognized extension in preferences).

+### "Current actions" section

 You can rename the section that holds your current tasks.
 By default, this is "Currently," but if you have some other bright idea, feel free:

     current_section: Currently

+### Default editors

+The setting `editor_app` only applies to Mac OS X users.
+It's the default application that the command `doing open` will open your WWID file in.
+If this is blank, it will be opened by whatever the system default is, or you can use `-a app_name` or `-b bundle_id` to override.

+In the case of the `doing now -e` command, your $EDITOR environment variable will be used to complete the entry text and notes.
+Set it in your .bash_profile or whatever is appropriate for your system:

+    export EDITOR="mate -w"

+The only requirements are that your editor be launchable from the command line and able to "wait."
+In the case of Sublime Text and TextMate, just use `-w` like this: `export EDITOR="subl -w"`.

+### Templates

 The config also contains templates for various command outputs.
 Include placeholders by placing a % before the keyword.
 The available tokens are: